icopy-site/awesome-cn/docs/awesome/urban-and-regional-planning-resources.md

 - [ArcGIS](https://www.esri.com/en-us/arcgis/about-arcgis/overview) - This platform is a geographic information system (GIS) for working with maps and geographic information maintained by the Environmental Systems Research Institute (ESRI).
 - [QGIS](https://qgis.org/en/site/) - This open source GIS suite allows users to create, edit, visualise, analyse and publish geospatial information on Windows, Mac, Linux, BSD and mobile devices.
-- [CARTO](https://carto.com/) - CARTO is a world leading Location Intelligence platform, enabling organizations to host & use spatial data and enable analysis for more efficient delivery routes, better behavioural marketing, strategic store placements, and much more.
+- [CARTO](https://carto.com/) - A world leading Location Intelligence platform, enabling organizations to host & use spatial data and enable analysis for more efficient delivery routes, better behavioural marketing, strategic store placements, and much more.
 - [kepler.gl](https://kepler.gl/) - Kepler is a data agnostic, WebGL empowered, high-performance web application for geospatial analytic visualizations.
 Additional Information: [API Reference](https://docs.kepler.gl/docs/api-reference).
 - [flowmap-blue](https://flowmap.blue) - Create geographic flow maps representing your data published in Google Sheets.
 Visualize numbers of movements between locations (origin-destination data).
-- [ScapeToad](http://scapetoad.choros.place/index.php) - ScapeToad is a cross-platform, open-source application designed to adjust the size of polygons based on some attribute.
+- [ScapeToad](http://scapetoad.choros.place/index.php) - A cross-platform, open-source application designed to adjust the size of polygons based on some attribute.
 Use a shapefile as input and output to generate cartograms, geometries whose sizes are distorted based on data.
 - [Heavy.AI](https://www.heavy.ai/) - Geotemporal enabled high performance database capable of doing GPU accelerated queries.
-- [BlenderGIS](https://github.com/domlysz/BlenderGIS) - BlenderGIS is a free and open-source add on for [Blender](https://www.blender.org/) which allows users to explore, query, and visualize data directly through Blender's GUI.
+- [BlenderGIS](https://github.com/domlysz/BlenderGIS) - A free and open-source add on for [Blender](https://www.blender.org/) which allows users to explore, query, and visualize data directly through Blender's GUI.
 - [Felt](https://felt.com/) - A web based mapping application that enables multple users to colloboratively edit and view in data in real-time.

 ### Immersive Planning and Design Platforms
 Software, tools, and platforms designed to create digital replicas of our world, render urban scenes, and immerse stakeholders in 3D digital environments to illustrate potential designs or alternative futures.

-- [Arkio](https://www.arkio.is/) - Arkio is a new cloud-based collaborative spatial design software that allows planners, designers, and stakeholders to create 3-D models of buildings and neighborhoods over VR and other devices.
+- [Arkio](https://www.arkio.is/) - A new cloud-based collaborative spatial design software that allows planners, designers, and stakeholders to create 3-D models of buildings and neighborhoods over VR and other devices.
-- [InCitu](https://www.incitu.us/) - InCitu is an AR platform designed to support urban planners in the analysis and visualization of urban data by representing scale models of buildings, affordable housing, mixed-use development, parks, and bridges.
+- [InCitu](https://www.incitu.us/) - An AR platform designed to support urban planners in the analysis and visualization of urban data by representing scale models of buildings, affordable housing, mixed-use development, parks, and bridges.
-- [Polycam](https://poly.cam/) - Polycam is a mobile application that allows planners to scan and digitize objects and places from the real world for use in 3-D models, making photogrammetry easy with the use of their smartphone's camera.
+- [Polycam](https://poly.cam/) - A mobile application that allows planners to scan and digitize objects and places from the real world for use in 3-D models, making photogrammetry easy with the use of their smartphone's camera.
-- [Spatial](https://www.spatial.io) - Spatial is a highly collaborative web, mobile, and VR application planners use to create immersive co-experiences and spaces in environments including the Metaverse.
+- [Spatial](https://www.spatial.io) - A highly collaborative web, mobile, and VR application planners use to create immersive co-experiences and spaces in environments including the Metaverse.
 - [Spectracities](https://www.spectracities.com/) - Spectra is an open source VR and mixed reality platform that allows planners and designers to combine physical placemaking and digital worldbuilding to reimagine the city making process, from single projects and infill development to large-scale immersive environments.
-- [TwinMotion](https://www.twinmotion.com/en-US) - TwinMotion is an easy to use real-time visualization software that creates offline renderer-quality images, animations, and panoramas, together with interactive 360° videos and VR presentations built on Unreal Engine.
+- [TwinMotion](https://www.twinmotion.com/en-US) - An easy to use real-time visualization software that creates offline renderer-quality images, animations, and panoramas, together with interactive 360° videos and VR presentations built on Unreal Engine.
 - [Unity](https://unity.com/) - A powerful and popular cross-platform game engine for creating 2D and 3D interactive experiences and games.
 - [Unreal Engine](https://www.unrealengine.com/en-US/) - Epic Games Unreal Engine is a XR engine that allows planners to not just create visualizations, but create immersive environments that gamify community involvement, decision-making, and the planning process.